MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-jamba.md

 - `id` (optional; str) - unique identifier. will be linked to in citations. up to 128 characters.
 - `content` (required; str) - the content of the document
 - `metadata` (optional; array of **Metadata)**
-  - `key` (required; str) - type of metadata, like ‘author’, ‘date’, ‘url’, etc. Should be things the model understands.
+  - `key` (required; str) - type of metadata, like 'author', 'date', 'url', etc. Should be things the model understands.
   - `value` (required; str) - value of the metadata

 #### Request example